qsyed/jenkins_CI_CD/README.md

 > The first thing you need is a jenkins sever running in a public subnet.
 If you dont have that please refer to my github repo titled "jenkins-ec2"

-> from the command line of your public server execute the following commands to get the follow softwares:
+> from the command line of your public server execute the following commands to get the follow softwares and set the rght permissons:

 * sudo yum install git -y
 * sudo yum install python3 -y
 * sudo amazon-linux-extras install docker -y
 * sudo yum install docker
 * sudo su -
 * sudo service docker start
-* sudo usermod -a -G docker ec2-user
 * sudo su - ec2-user
+* sudo usermod -a -G docker ec2-user jenkins
 * docker --version to confirm docker was installed
 * git --version to confirm git was installed